nogibjj/Nakiyah_IndividualProject1/README.md

 ## Data Visualisation

+### Breakdown of Internation Students
 ![piePlotFaculty](piePlotStudents.png)

+### Breakdown of Internation Faculty
 ![piePlotStudents](piePlotFaculty.png)

 ![barChartUniversityRankings](barPlotUniversityRank.png)

 The code and notebooks can be run locally for analysis.
-The notebooks provide detailed comments and insights into the data analysis process.